UPDATE #2.Back in October 2017, Queensland Health, Queensland Government (Australia) held a summit following on from our horrendous year of influenza.

 - children are effective transmitters of flu viruses – and viruses in general!

-Western Australia has had this program in place since 2008.
-Only Tasmania and the Northern Territory do not seem to have hopped on board in some way as yet.
+Western Australia has had this program in place since 2008 and Tasmania became a part of it in early April 2018.
+Only the Northern Territory do not seem to have hopped on board in some way as yet.

 The hope is that this could one day be federally funded.